seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **EROS**
 Most noble sir, arise; the queen approaches:
-Her head’s declined, and death will seize her, but
+Her head's declined, and death will seize her, but
 Your comfort makes the rescue.

 **MARK ANTONY**